-- the disputed domain names all incorporate the Complainant's distinctive trademark in its entirety; - the Complainant's marks predate the registration of the disputed domain names: - the websites linked the disputed domain names include the Complainant's mark and offer products identical or similar to the Complainant's products for sale.
+- the disputed domain names all incorporate the Complainant's distinctive trademark in its entirety, without any meaningful additions; - the Complainant's mark predates the registration of the disputed domain names by more than 15 years.

-In the Panel's view, the use of the disputed domain names described above indicates that the Respondent has intentionally attempted to attract Internet users to its websites for commercial gain by creating a likelihood of confusion with the Complainant's trademark (see Simyo GmbH v.
+In the Panel's view, the use of the disputed domain names described above (parking pages with sponsored, pay-per-click links) indicates that the Respondent has intentionally attempted to attract Internet users to its websites for commercial gain by creating a likelihood of confusion with the Complainant's trademark (see Simyo GmbH v.
 Domain Privacy Service FBO Registrant / Ramazan Kayan, WIPO Case No. D2014-2227).